Search This Blog

 After reaching the main entrance of Ajanta caves, there is private bus service till the main caves which are 4 km from entrance.
 (Private vehicles need to park at main entrance only).

-Ajanta and Ellora from Aurangabad was in my bucket since, first time I heard of this place and it became my must visit destination from this city.
-It was my internship time that took me to this historical place.
-Ajanta is one of such place where tourist crowd is not only from India but also from other countries as well.
+Aurangabad is known as a historical city in Maharashtra.
+It is the fifth largest city in the state and is named Aurangabad after Mughal Emperor Aurangzeb.
+Ajanta and Ellora from Aurangabad have been on my bucket list since the first time I heard of this place, and it became a must-visit destination for me.
+It was during my internship that I traveled to this historical site.
+Ajanta is one of those places where the tourist crowd comes not only from India but also from other countries.

 HISTORY OF AJANTA-ELLORA

-Textual record suggests that the caves served as monsoon retreat for monks as well as resting site for merchants and pilgrims in ancient India.
-Vivid colours and mural wall painting were infinite in Indian history as mentioned by historical record.
+Textual records suggest that the caves served as a monsoon retreat for monks as well as a resting site for merchants and pilgrims in ancient India.
+Vivid colors and mural wall paintings were abundant in Indian history, as mentioned in historical records.
+Caves 1, 2, 16, and 17 form the largest corpus of ancient India.

 Ajanta-ellora caves, Interior structure at ajanta caves